 Because it really does work.

 We are not exactly sure exactly how those small needles can ease arthritis, soothe depression, shorten the duration of a common cold, assist with the side effects of chemotherapy, calm a hyperactive child, turn a breech baby, alleviate allergies or do the thousand other things that acupuncture does, but those needles do actually work.
 Often in miraculous ways.
+Sarah uses a comprehensive combination of acupuncture, herbal medicine and nutritional therapy to help you achieve your healthcare goals.

 Areas of specialization and expertise